ppqSense/QubeDocs/docs/QubeCL_Current_Manual/QubeCL_Manual_v5.md

 Below the PDG Mon, there is a panel containing all the controls for the regulation of the **Input Oﬀset** for the Correction Loop of the PDH Module.
 The desired oﬀset can be directly typed into the dedicated form, otherwise the four up and down arrows can be used.
 Each arrow will add or remove an oﬀset value correspondent to the value written in the form below the couples of arrows.

----

-The **PDH PID settings** panel allows the user to tune the parameters of the PI Correction Loop .
+The **PDH PID settings** panel allows the user to tune the parameters of the PI Correction Loop.

 - **PRE AMP** allows the user to set the gain of the pre-ampliﬁer of the loop.
 It accepts value between 2 an 11.
 This value is a pure gain, hence it has no unit of measurement.